Content Analysis of Hate Speech in the 2023 General Elections in Two Selected Newspapers in Nigeria

 © The Authors.
 Published by Lattice Science Publication (LSP).
 This is an open-access article under the CC-BY-NC-ND license (http://creativecommons.org/licenses/by-nc-nd/4.0/)

-Abstract: Hate speech is one of the communication challenges affecting the human society.
+Abstract: Hate speech is one of the communication challenges affecting human society.
 Not restricted to any group, ethnicity or country, but rather a global mass phenomenon.
-Election is a common phenomenon where the masses raise accusative and provocative statements resultant to hate speech to individuals or specified groups.
-The research therefore aims to comparatively examine the prevalence of hate speech in The Nation and Vanguard newspapers.
-The study utilizes Agenda Setting and Framing theory in explaining the manifestation of hate speech during the 2023 general elections in Nigeria.
-Utilizing the content analysis, the study evaluates the manifestation of hate speech within the periods of six months (prior to election, during the election and after the election).
-The data was collected using the coding sheet and stratified sampling by days of the week was adopted.
-A sample size of five hundred and thirty-six (536) news on hate speech was analyzed in the two newspapers.
-Based on the findings, it was discovered that the two newspapers under study reported a high level of hate speech cases published prior to the election than during or post election time with 71.2%.
+Election is a common phenomenon where the masses raise accusatory and provocative statements, resulting in hate speech against individuals or specified groups.
+The research, therefore, aims to comparatively examine the prevalence of hate speech in The Nation and Vanguard newspapers.
+The study utilises Agenda Setting and Framing theory in explaining the manifestation of hate speech during the 2023 general elections in Nigeria.
+Utilizing the content analysis, the study evaluates the manifestation of hate speech within the periods of six months (before election, during the election and after the election).
+The data were collected using a coding sheet, and stratified sampling by days of the week was adopted.
+A sample size of five hundred and thirty-six (536) news articles on hate speech was analysed in the two newspapers.
+Based on the findings, it was discovered that the two newspapers under study reported a higher level of hate speech cases published before the election than during or after the election, at 71.2%.
 Based on the findings, it is recommended that the media should strive to raise awareness about the consequences of hate speech during elections in Nigeria.

 Keywords: Global Mass Phenomenon, General Elections, Common Phenomenon.